 What are Public Benefits and Public Charge?

 Not all immigrants face a public charge test.
-Only non-citizens in certain categories will face the test.
-Click to learn which categories of non-citizens are affected.
+Click to learn which immigrants are affected.

 Public Charge Rule